Erik Olssen

-Erik Newland Olssen (born 14 December 1941) is a New Zealand historian whose research focuses on the linkages between social structures, politics, and the world of ideas at four spatial domains – the local, provincial, national and global.
+Erik Newland Olssen (14 December 1941 – 29 July 2026) was a New Zealand historian whose research focused on the linkages between social structures, politics, and the world of ideas at four spatial domains – the local, provincial, national and global.
 His early research examined labour history, especially the working-class mobilisation in New Zealand from 1880 to 1940 and included a study of Caversham, regarded as one of the most industrialised areas of New Zealand at that time.
-He has published several articles and monographs, including a biography of John A. Lee, and a history of Otago.
+He published several articles and monographs, including a biography of John A. Lee, and a history of Otago.
 Olssen was an academic in the Department of History at the University of Otago from 1969 until his retirement in 2002, when he was conferred with the title of emeritus professor.

 Early life, education and career

 Olssen was born in Hamilton on 14 December 1941.
 He was educated at King's High School in Dunedin from 1955 to 1960, being inducted into the school's Hall of Fame in 2021.
 In 1964 Olssen graduated from the University of Otago with a Bachelor of Arts and with Master of Arts (1st Class Honours) in 1965, both in history and political science.
 His master's thesis, John Alexander Lee: the stormy petrel: his ideas, their inspiration and influence and his attempts to translate his ideas into legislation, was completed in 1965.
 After five years at Duke University, he completed a doctorate, a study of Dissent from Normalcy: Congressional Progressivism, 1918–25 and was awarded his PhD in 1970.
 While at Duke he also took several papers in sociology and spent a period in 1967 at a summer school at Cornell, funded by the Mathematical Association of America to study the relevance of mathematics and statistics to various historical issues.
 At Duke, he met and married the socialist feminist historian Andrée Lévesque, with whom he returned to New Zealand.

 In 1969, Olssen was recruited to the University of Otago as a lecturer by the head of history, Angus Ross.
 He was promoted to associate professor in 1978, and to a personal chair in 1984.
 He was head of the Department of History from 1989 to 1993 and 2000 to 2002.
 On his retirement in 2002 he was appointed emeritus professor.